-Well this was a promotional poster (now deleted sadly!) from an insurance company (sent to me) with a link to the company’s website.
+Well, this was a promotional poster (now deleted sadly!) from an insurance company (sent to me) with a link to the company’s website.
 That’s fine because I like the poster and it does contain some nice facts.
 The sources are reliable so these are probably pretty accurate facts.
 Thanks for contacting me Homeowners Insurance.
 Here are some comments on the above facts.
+Update January 2022: please note that this was written about 13 years ago so things have no doubt change.
+I don’t normally archive pages so this page is still live.

 The USA is the biggest companion animal market.
 About 40% of visitors to this website live in the USA according to Alexa.com a web information site run by Amazon.
 India is an emerging market for companion animals but at present they are years from the same concepts in relation to companion animals that are found in the US and Europe – see for example: Cat Situation in India.
 A commercially dominant country, China, set to be the largest commercial market in the world in 2015, is light years behind America and Europe in terms of animal welfare.
 See Cats and the Law.